 We will contact you in advance to ensure that you are well and should not be self-isolating in line with the government’s advice at that time.
 If either of these situations applies, we will be unable to visit you.

-We are endeavouring to continue property viewings and market appraisals as long as we can.
-When we are due to attend a viewing or market appraisal with you, we will send you current NHS health guidance on Covid-19 ( https://www.nhs.uk/conditions/coronavirus-covid-19/ ) and ask if you are ill or should be self-isolating.
-We will not attend if either of these factors apply.
+We are endeavouring to carry out property viewings and market appraisals.
+When we are due to attend a viewing or market appraisal with you, we will send you current NHS health guidance on Covid-19 ( https://www.nhs.uk/conditions/coronavirus-covid-19/ ) and our additional procedures.
+If you are showing coronavirus symptoms or should be self-isolating, please note we will not attend if either of these factors apply.

 Direct bank payments are the best way to send funds to us.
 If our offices are open, we can take debit and credit card payments over the telephone.